Miserlou/Glance-Bookmarklet/README.md

   * With some documentaiton.
 * Make a bookmarklet which will Spritzify highlighted text.

-_Neither of these things will likely every materialize.
+_Neither of these things will likely ever materialize.
 Please, be my guest._